Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices: Numerical Results

 We compare the rank of the low rank matrix $L$ and the sparsity of the sparse matrix $S$.
 We determine the \emph{approximated rank} $r(L)$ by the number of eigenvalues of the low-rank $L$ that are larger than $\varepsilon = 0.01$.
 Similarly, we determine the \emph{approximated sparsity} $s(L)$ by proportion of the entries of the sparse matrix $S$ which are smaller than $\varepsilon = 0.01$ in absolute value.

-Moreover, we compare the relative error between the computed low rank matrix $L$ and the initial low rank matrix $L_0$, by rel.error$(L,L_0) =||L-L_0||_F /||L_0||_F$.
-Similarly, we compare the relative error between the computed sparse matrix $S$ and the initial sparse matrix $S_0$, by rel.error$(S,S_0) =||S-S_0||_F /||S_0||_F$.
+Moreover, we compare the relative error between the computed low rank matrix $L$ and the low rank matrix $L_0$ (i.e. the low-rank matrix from the synthetic train and test dataset), by rel.error$(L,L_0) =||L-L_0||_F /||L_0||_F$.
+Similarly, we compare the relative error between the computed sparse matrix $S$ and the sparse matrix $S_0$, by rel.error$(S,S_0) =||S-S_0||_F /||S_0||_F$.

-We have tested several neural network architectures, and settled on a simple feed-forward neural network of four layers, with a total of $32\times n(n+1)/2$ parameters.
-Moreover, we have tested various sizes, sparsity and ranks.
-All results were similar, hence we only present those using size $n=20$, sparsity $s_0=0.95$ and initial rank $k_0=3$.

 To enable a fair comparison between the algorithms, we first ensure that the obtained low-rank matrices $L$ all have the same rank.
 While in FPCP, RPCA-GD and Denise the required rank is set, in PCP and IALM the required rank is depending on the parameter $\lambda$.
 Therefore, we empirically determined $\lambda$ in order to reach the same rank.
 In particular, with $\lambda = 0.56/\sqrt{n}$ for the synthetic dataset and $\lambda = 0.64 /\sqrt{n}$ for the real dataset, we approximately obtain a rank of $3$ for matrices $L$.